Wine collection insurance against theft: comprehensive protection for your valuable wines

 What happens if a single, very expensive bottle breaks?

-Is my wine collection insured during transport?
+Is my wine collection also insured during transport?

 How is the value of my collection determined?

-The value is determined based on the current market.
-Auction results, dealer prices, and recognized price indices serve as the basis.
-For collections exceeding 45,000 euros, a professional appraisal is often required.
+The value is determined on the basis of the current market.
+Auction results, dealer prices and recognised price indices are used as the basis.
+For collections valued at over €45,000, a professional valuation is often required.